iddan/ktease/README.md

 To be SEO friendly and be fast we use Next.js to pre-render the condition pages.
 We create HTML pages with all the data we can fetch before interaction on build time.
 So when a search result is clicked there is no blocking API calls.

+### Product

+- Shows condition name and summary
+- If clicked on show more button displays a full description.
+- If selected biological sex and gender shows additional information
+  - PLM
+  - Symptoms
+  - Recovery
+  - Tests
+  - Treatments

 ### Development

 - Clone the repository